Organiser FAQs

 • Writing fundraising applications

-• Inspirational talks/local workshops for residents (out of Lockdown)
+• Inspirational talks/local workshops for residents

 To find out more about the services available please contact us.